Print Arrays in Rust

 The ?

-operator will print the given expression if it evaluates to true; otherwise, it will return nothing.
+operator will print the specified expression if it evaluates to true

 -

-Create a variable for the array.
+) for the array. -

-Create a variable for the size of the array.
+Create a variable for the size of the array(

 Initialize the array with values.